jeffpar/pcjs.v1/modules/pcjs/lib/README.md

 of any piece of data at any time, down to the byte level; while this feature could be extended to the bit level, it would make the feature dramatically more expensive, both in terms of size and speed.

-BackTrack values are currently encoded as 32-bit values with three parts:
+A BackTrack index is encoded as a 32-bit value with three parts:

-- 16-bit Object Index (OI)
+- 15-bit BackTrack object index
-- 9-bit Byte Index (0-511), relative to the start of the object (BI)
+- 9-bit source object offset (0-511)
-- 6-bit Generation Index (0-63) (GI)
+- 6-bit generation number (1-63)

+This represents a total of 30 bits, with 2 bits reserved.

 Let's look at one of the last things a ROM does during boot: load a disk sector into RAM.
-It will be up to the disk controller (or DMA controller if one is used) to create a BackTrack object representing the sector that was read, adding that object to a BackTrack Object array, and then associating the "Object Index" (OI) from that array with the first byte of RAM where the sector was loaded.
-Subsequent bytes of RAM containing the rest of the sector will also have associated indexes, but they will be "Object-Relative Indexes" or ORIs (eg, +1, +2, +3, ..., +511).
+It will be up to the disk controller (or DMA controller if one is used) to create a BackTrack object representing the sector that was read, adding that object to the global BackTrack object array, and then associating the corresponding BackTrack index with the first byte of RAM where the sector was loaded.
+Subsequent bytes of RAM containing the rest of the sector will refer to the same BackTrack object, using BackTrack indexes containing offsets 1-511.

-Similarly, when a chunk of memory is copied to another location, the first byte at the new location will have an associated "Memory Index" or MI that refers to the first byte at the old location, and subsequent bytes will have "Memory-Relative Indexes" or MRIs (eg, +1, +2, ..., +65535 for forward copies, or -1, -2, ..., -65535 for backward copies).
-However, MRIs are optional, since every new memory location can simply use an MI to refer to the corresponding old memory location -- and indeed, that's likely all the first iteration of BackTracks will do.

-At this point, it's worth diving down a bit, and understanding what typical BackTrack indexes will look like.
-We want them to be simple and low-overhead, so we'll stick with numbers (specifically, signed 32-bit values) to represent all possible index values.

-By biasing all absolute indexes by 65536, that allows values 1 through 65535 to represent relative indexes.
-We also want to allow negative relative indexes -1 through -65535, so to keep things simple, we won't ANY negative absolute indexes.

-So, we choose a range for absolute MIs of 0x00010000 to 0x0100FFFF (for a maximum of 16Mb), and a range for absolute OIs of 0x01010000 to 0x0101FFFF (for a maximum of 65536 objects).